geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Muon is shape-dependent.
 So what Torch does for this is it fuses all the tensors that have the same shape.
 Same shape, or you just need the same dimension on one of them or something like that?
 I'm not sure exactly what it is, but that's why fuseoptim doesn't work.
 Yeah.

 ##### **Geohot** [[00:29:23](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1763)]
 It's not a bug in fuseoptim.
-It's just like...
+It's just like..

 ##### **Chenyu** [[00:29:25](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1765)]
 No, no, because I tried it.
 It doesn't work.
 It doesn't work.
 And if I remove the assert line, it runs.
 It's just the outputs are different.